scalableminds/webknossos/docs/sharing.md

 `Public` annotations do not require any user authentication and are a great option for sharing a link to your annotation from social media or your website.
 Unlike with datasets, publicly shared annotations are not featured in a gallery.
 For public annotations to work properly, the underlying dataset must also be shared publicly or privately (via token URL).
-Otherwise, the annotation and data cannot be loaded by webKnossos and an error will occur.
+Otherwise, the annotation and data cannot be loaded by webKnossos, and an error will occur.
 [Learn how to share datasets publicly above.](#public-sharing)

 `Internal` annotations require the recipient of a link to log in with his webKnossos account.
 This is primarily used for sharing annotations with your co-workers, e.g. for highlighting interesting positions in your work.
-Since your position, rotation, zoom etc. is encoded in the URL, it is a great way for working collaboratively.
+Since your position, rotation, zoom etc. is encoded in the URL it is a great way for working collaboratively.
-Just send an URL to your co-workers in an email or blog post and they may jump right into the annotation at your location.
+Just send an URL to your co-workers in an email or blog post, and they may jump right into the annotation at your location.

 `Private` annotations don't allow sharing.
 However, your direct supervisor and admins can still view the annotation.

 Since every annotation is tied to an individual webKnossos user, co-workers cannot modify your annotation if you share it with them.
 Instead, the shared annotation will be read-only.
 If your co-workers want to make modifications to the annotation, they can click the `Copy to my Account` button in the toolbar.
-This will make a copy of the annotation, link it to the co-workers' accounts and enable modifications again.
+This will create a copy of the annotation, link it to the co-workers' accounts and enable modifications again.
 Think of this feature like GitHub forks.
-Changes made to the copy are not automatically synced with the original.
+Changes made to a copy are not automatically synced with the original.

 To get the sharing link of an annotation, follow the same steps as for changing the viewing permissions: